Integrate with custom checkout and payment iframe

 📘

-CardCorp merchant account
+CardCorp merchant account required

 The BillPro payment iframe checkout is an SAQ-A-compliant payment-form solution that is both secure and simple to integrate.
 The payment widget receives sensitive card data from the customer's browser and sends it directly to the payment gateway.